shawngraham/open-notebook-source-md/speech-not-optimal_-16-.md

 P19:2

-+ Authors report that while speech as a design element is useful in certain circumstances \(and typically is used in a sped-up fashion, by folks with low vision, etc\) it fails in 'orientation, navigation, and manipulation tasks';
-difficult to modify without loss of information
++ Authors report that while speech as a design element is useful in certain circumstances (and typically is used in a sped-up fashion, by folks with low vision, etc) it fails in 'orientation, navigation, and manipulation tasks'; difficult to modify without loss of information

-+ Makes me think of Gleick, The Information, Claude Shannon, information theory, talking drums
++ SG: Makes me think of Gleick, The Information, Claude Shannon, information theory, talking drums

-+ Is speech optimal for history apps?
-If video games / history best for 'empathy' \(me, web-writing essay\), then sonification best for…?
++ SG: Is speech optimal for history apps?
+If video games / history best for 'empathy' (me, <http://epress.trincoll.edu/webwriting/chapter/graham/> web-writing essay), then sonification best for…?